chilcote/vfuse/README.md

 Running `vfuse` does not necessarily require sudo rights, but if you don't want to be prompted in the GUI for an admin password, run it with `sudo`.
 Escalated privileges is required to run the `vmware-vdiskmanager` binary, which `vfuse` uses.

 The only required argument is `-i` aka `--input`.
-Run thusly, it will create a vm called `osx-vm.vmwarevm` in the current working directory:
+Run thusly, it will create a vm called `macos-vm.vmwarevm` in the current working directory:

     /usr/local/vfuse/vfuse -i /path/to/dmg